This Diwali I said No to Crackers

-I know, many of the Delhites were in shock by the court’s decision, because for them Diwali without crackers is no Diwali, there is no fun in celebrating the festival without the Boom Bam sound effects in the background.
-But I know many other people who were in support of the ban and were very clear on how the ban will show them the clean morning next day without any smog in sight and they will breathe in the freshest of air.
+I know, many of the Delhites were in shock by this decision.
+Because for them Diwali without crackers is no Diwali.
+There is no fun in celebrating the festival without the Boom Bam sound effects in the background.
+But I know many other people who were in support of the ban.
+And were very clear on how the ban will show them the clean morning the next day without any smog.
+And they will breathe in the freshest air.

 Everyone had something to say about this Diwali, it was different and it played with the emotions too.
 I am no different as I too belong to one of these categories.
 I am already in the mid-years of my life, have a pet dog and a small baby that’s why being in the ‘Say No to crackers’ category suited me the most.
 Yes, you read it right!
 I think our decisions are governed by some factors which we consider important.

 I remember my childhood where Diwali meant bursting different types of fire-crackers and jumping in delight while my parents standing beside me felt proud that their daughter was following the tradition.
-Now it’s been around 8 years I stopped burning crackers, for me the meaning of Diwali celebration has changed over time.
-This is a festival which brings families & friends together, there is fun, laughter, colorful lights, delicious food and lots of sweets but no crackers to burn.
+Now it’s been around 8 years since I stopped burning crackers, for me the meaning of the Diwali celebration has changed over time.
+This is a festival that brings families & friends together, there is fun, laughter, colorful lights, delicious food, and lots of sweets but no crackers to burn.